Do MLLMs Capture How Interfaces Guide User Behavior? A Benchmark for Multimodal UI/UX Design Understanding

 \paragraph{Performance Across UX Aspects}

-We analyze Interpretation Recall scores by UX dimension, examining which types of UX interpretations are correctly recovered, as a true understanding of UI/UX requires capturing the full range of cognitive aspects—perception, memory, and action.
-As shown in Figure \ref{fig:ux_rationale}, o1 leads on Perception, indicating stronger ability to explain which visual cues are likely noticed by users.
-Claude 3.5 Sonnet performs best on Action, suggesting greater sensitivity to interaction-oriented factors.
-Notably, model performance converges more on Memory than on the others.
-The persistent sub-70\% ceiling across all dimensions underscores the need for deeper, more holistic modeling of user cognition in UI/UX understanding and interpretation.
+We further analyze Interpretation Recall scores by UX dimension to examine which types of UX interpretations are more readily recovered, as a true understanding of UI/UX requires capturing the full range of cognitive aspects—perception, memory, and action.
+As shown in Figure \ref{fig:ux_rationale}, o1 performs best on Perception, indicating relatively stronger ability to explain which visual cues are likely noticed by users, whereas GPT-5.1 achieves the highest score on Action, suggesting better performance on interaction-oriented explanations.
+More broadly, no single model dominates uniformly across all three dimensions.
+Performance remains below or around 70\% across most dimensions, underscoring the need for more holistic modeling of UI/UX understanding across multiple cognitive aspects.